gunashekarr/Java/README.md

 # Java
-This repo consists of java concepts with hands-on examples...
+This repo consists of java concepts with hands-on examples.